Getting to Know the Cryosphere

 In this part of the lab, you will model different surface conditions to explore how snow and ice help regulate Earth's temperature and climate.

-- Cover the bottoms of each of the four plastic containers with different surface materials found on Earth: snow, soil, gravel, and sand.
+- Cover the bottoms of four plastic containers with different surface materials found on Earth: snow (or shaved ice), soil, gravel, and sand.

 Stop and Think

 1: What albedo did you find for the:

 2: How much more reflective is the snow/ice than the soil (i.e., what is the ratio of the ice's albedo to the soil's albedo)?